 As a Public Affairs Senior, you will investigate an identifiable public or social problem about which you are capable of gathering information.
-The problem you choose should:

 Recent Capstone Projects include:

 You may choose to present your research at the National Conferences on Undergraduate Research.
-Through this annual conference, NCUR creates a unique environment for the celebration and promotion of undergraduate student achievement, provides models of exemplary research and scholarship and helps to improve the state of undergrate education.
+Through this annual conference, NCUR creates a unique environment for the celebration and promotion of undergraduate student achievement, provides models of exemplary research and scholarship and helps to improve the state of undergraduate education.

 To be eligible, students must be currently enrolled at Seattle University as an undergraduate student in any class level and have completed and submitted an original research project for an SU credit course.

 Engage with the Local Community